A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Guideline 3: Components Analysis and Parameter Tuning of the Proposal

 \item \emph{Try to tune each parameter independently, keeping the others fixed}: this widely adopted approach poses many problems.
 The results obtained by varying just one parameter depend largely on the values given to the others, since it is not uncommon that multiple parameters influence on each other.
 Therefore, all value combinations of parameters should be optimized altogether.
 While it is true that exploring all the possible combinations can lead to a combinatorial explosion, there are several techniques in the field of experimental design \citep{stanley66_influen_fisher_desig_exper_educat} that can alleviate this problem, such as the fractional design \citep{lundstedt98_exper_desig_optim} or the alternative Taguchi methods \citep{taguchi}.

 \item \emph{Use parameter values tuned by other authors in previous experiments}: these parameters were usually tuned for a different problem, and thus their values might not be appropriate for the problem/benchmark under consideration.
-Of course, these values can still be used, but they should never be considered to be the optimal ones.
+Of course, these values can still be used, but they should never be considered to be the optimal ones, as their competitiveness on a different benchmark can not be guaranteed \cite{wessingParameterTuningBoosts2010a,MolinaTuned}.

 \item \emph{Lack of statistical tests in the comparisons to tune the parameters values of the proposal}: due to the stochastic nature of meta-heuristic algorithms, selecting parameter values based on average fitness values is not enough.
 The same statistic procedures used to compare multiple techniques should be used when comparing different configurations of an algorithm.
 A choice of the most promising values is at discretion of prospective authors, but the use of statistical tests should be always enforced, no matter which parameter tuning approach is being carried out.
 In fact, as shown in \citep{Garcia2014}, the use of statistical tests for this kind of comparisons can be straightforward. \end{itemize}